projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 ==============

 EOI virtualization is enabled if APICv virtual interrupt delivery is supported.
-Except for level triggered interrupts, VM will not exit in case of EOI.
+Except for level triggered interrupts, the VM will not exit in case of EOI.

 In case of no APICv virtual interrupt delivery support, vLAPIC requires